miroapp/app-examples/spreadsheet-sync/README.md

 # Spreadsheet Sync plugin

-This plugin is an example of syncing shapes on the board with Google Sheets
+This plugin is an example of syncing data on board with Google Sheets